 Getting an accurate assessment of your classic car's value is extremely important.
 A company that specializes in classic car loans is often better equipped to do this.

 Another good way to find a specialty lender is to ask your friends at car shows (maybe not strangers!) who they used to finance their purchase.
 You might get the straightest answer from them since they're not trying to earn your commission.

 Classic Car Loan Requirements

-Whether you lease, borrow or purchase your classic car outright, you will be taking on a serious financial responsibility.
+Whether you lease, borrow, or purchase your classic car outright, you will be taking on a serious financial responsibility.
 Classic car enthusiasts are passionate about their vehicles, but you cannot let your emotions get the best of you when buying that car of your dreams.
-Make sure that you or an expert inspect the vehicle before you buy to insure you are really getting the vehicle you think you are.
+Make sure that you or an expert inspect the vehicle before you buy to ensure you are getting the vehicle you think you are.
 And never finance a classic car that you can’t realistically afford, no matter how hard you’ve fallen in love.
-That love will disappear in the blink of an eye if you get behind on your payments -- and you can always browse for photos of the car of your dreams, for free, on the internet -- and in the meantime, perhaps save some money towards one day achieving this dream.
+That love will disappear in the blink of an eye if you get behind on your payments.